 Purely recreational activities can have a place, but a life - especially in the years from ten to twenty - without learning or accomplishing something significant every day is truly a wasted life.

 Childhood is supposed to be a training period.
 A time for a person to learn about the world and gain wisdom without facing severe consequences for bad decisions.
-It is also a time to learn to respect other people, and having others provide everything you need and expect little or nothing of you even once you're capable of providing significant value in return, as ten-year-olds are, is training to be a selfish and entitled person.
+Also a time to learn to respect other people, and having others provide everything you need and expect little or nothing of you even once you're capable of providing significant value in return, as ten-year-olds are, is training to be a selfish and entitled person.

 Besides the opposition to child labor, other instances of age-gating are also wrong and harmful: